hiepp1/STP-HUPI/README.md

 Our project focuses on the mining of top-k high-utility itemsets in a short time period while considering both positive and negative utilities.
 Traditional high-utility itemset mining algorithms often require a pre-set minimum utility threshold and may not handle negative utilities or time constraints effectively.
 To address these limitations, our work introduces:

 - **STP-HUPI:** Our primary algorithm, which mines itemsets using a combination of probability-based expected utility (which normalizes using the positive utility from transactions) and a period constraint.
 Only itemsets that occur within a short period (as defined by a maximum period threshold) and have high expected utility are output.
-- **STP-HUI & ST-HUPI:** Two alternative methods implemented to compare with our primary method.
-These methods relax one of the two constraints (either period or probability) to analyze their individual contributions.
+- **STP-HUI:** An alternative algorithm is implemented for comparison with our main method.
+This method relaxes one of the constraints (probability) to analyze their individual contributions.

 ## Implementation Details